ccdMuro/WikiHerbig/digital_privacy/pgp.md

    (A) Toggle the authenticate capability
    (Q) Finished

-Your selection? e
+Your selection? s

 ...

-Current allowed actions: Sign
+Current allowed actions: Encrypt
 ...
-Your selection? s
+Your selection? e

 ...